 United States--History--Civil War, 1861-1865--Personal narratives.

-William Briscoe Darke Civil War Diaries collection, #C0239, Special Collections Research Center, George Mason University Libraries.
+William Briscoe Darke Civil War Diaries collection, C0239, Special Collections and Archives, George Mason University Libraries.

 Purchased from L&T Respess Books in June 2013.

 Processing completed by Jordan Patty in September 2013.
 EAD markup completed by Jordan Patty in September 2013.